zealousweb/GutenGridMasonry/readme.txt

 == Changelog ==

 = 1.0.7 =
-* Added a new "Open Support Ticket" button to provide quick and direct access to support
+* Added a new "Open Support Ticket" button to provide quick and direct access to support.

 = 1.0.6 =
 * Flexible Column Layouts: Easily control the number of columns in your grid to achieve the perfect layout for your content.